totten/locolamp/README.md

 [nix-shell]$ loco run
 ```

-This will initialize data/configuration files for each service and launch
-them in the foreground.
+This will initialize the data/configuration files in `.loco/var` and launch the services in the foreground.
 You can then open a web page, e.g.

 * http://127.0.0.1:8000/